yorth21/pseudocode-analyzer/README.md

 ## 📋 Examples

-Here's a simple example of pseudocode that can be analyzed:
+Here's a simple example of pseudocode that can be analyzed.

 ```
-Function calculateSum()
-    Integer a, b, sum;
-    Read a;
-    Read b;
-    sum = a + b;
-    Return sum;
-EndFunction

 Program SumCalculator
     Integer result;
     result = calculateSum();